xuerff/picturama/DEVELOP.md

         +-- static/           Static files to be copied directly to `dist` +-- test-ui/          Code running in renderer electron process of UI Tester +-- typings/          TypeScript type definitions
+    +-- submodules/           Third-party projects fetched as git submodules +-- test-data/            Data used for testing

 Build from sources